Sierre coach crash

 The Sierre coach crash occurred on 13 March 2012 near Sierre, Switzerland, when a coach carrying school teachers and pupils crashed into a wall in the Sierre Tunnel.
 Of the 52 people on board, 28 were killed in the crash, including both drivers, all four teachers, and 22 of the 46 children.
-The other 24 pupils, all aged between 10 and 12, were injured, including three who were hospitalised with severe brain and chest injuries.
+The other 24 pupils, all aged between 10 and 12, were injured, including three who were hospitalised with serious brain and chest injuries.

 The coach was one of three operated by the Aarschot-based Top Tours company and was transporting mostly Belgian school teachers and students from a skiing holiday in Val d'Anniviers back to their two schools in Belgium.
 It crashed at around 9.15 pm CET while travelling on the A9 motorway near Sierre, in the southern canton of Valais.

 It was Switzerland's second-worst road accident in history and the country's worst in a motorway tunnel.
 The investigation into the crash initially closed inconclusively in May 2013, having ruled out a number of factors that had been the subject of media speculation but failing to identify a cause.
 A further public investigation, closing at the end of June 2014, attributed the crash to a non-criminal error on the part of the coach driver.
 Media speculation has continued.

 Circumstances

 The passengers, four teachers and 46 pupils from Saint-Lambertus school in Heverlee, Flemish Brabant, and 't Stekske primary school in Lommel, Limburg, were returning home with two other schools originating from Beersel and Haasrode, Flemish Brabant, having spent the previous few days at a skiing resort in Val d'Anniviers in the Swiss Alps.

-The crash occurred shortly after 9 pm local time (CET) on 13 March 2012, when the coach, while in the Sierre Tunnel, veered and hit a curb, then collided with a concrete wall head-on, at the end of an emergency turnout area.
-The front portion of the vehicle was severely damaged, initially preventing some survivors from escaping; the side and rear windows of the coach had to be smashed by emergency workers in order to gain access to the trapped passengers.
+The crash occurred shortly after 9 pm local time (CET) on 13 March 2012, when the coach, while in the Sierre Tunnel, lost control, veered, slammed into a curb and then struck a concrete wall head-on, at the end of an emergency turnout area.
+The front portion of the vehicle was seriously damaged, initially trapping some survivors inside for some time; the side and rear windows of the coach had to be smashed by emergency workers in order to gain access to the trapped passengers.

 Rescuers described the scene as "apocalyptic" and some became distressed as they fought to remove dead and injured children from the wreckage.
-Eight air ambulances and a dozen road ambulances were used to transport victims to several hospitals.
-The most seriously injured children were flown to hospitals in Bern and Lausanne.
+Eight air ambulances and a dozen road ambulances were used to send injured victims directly to several hospitals for treatment.
+The most seriously injured children were sent directly to hospitals in Bern and Lausanne for treatment.

 The coach was one of three hired by the group; the other two reached Belgium safely.
 Among the passengers aboard the crashed bus were 39 Belgians, ten Dutch children, one German child, one British child, and one Polish child.